w-lfpup/jackrabbit-js/README.md

 ];
 ```

-This gathers all tests into a single explicit location.

 ## Run Test Collections

-Run the following command and Jackrabbit will log the results of a test collection.
+Run the following command and to log the results of a test collection.

 ```sh
 npx jackrabbit ./mod.tests.ts